Jazvie/llm_dojo/README.md

 ## Game Rules

-Two agents take turns as Challenger and Defender:
+Agents take turns in rotation as Challenger and Defenders:

 1. **Challenger** proposes a theorem with a proof
 2. **System** verifies the challenger's proof via Lean REPL
-3. **Defender** sees only the theorem statement (not the proof) and must prove it independently
+3. **Defenders** (all other players, in rotation order) see only the theorem statement and must prove it independently
 4. **Scoring**:
-   - If challenger's proof is invalid → challenger gets a letter
+   - If challenger's proof is invalid → ball passes to next player (traditional HORSE rules)
-   - If defender fails to prove → defender gets a letter
+   - If a defender fails to prove → that defender gets a letter, challenger shoots again
-   - If defender succeeds → roles swap
+   - If all defenders succeed → ball passes to next player
-5. First agent to spell **H-O-R-S-E** loses
+5. First agent to spell **H-O-R-S-E** is eliminated
+6. Last agent standing wins

+### Multi-Player Flow

+In a game with 3+ players, the rotation works like real HORSE:
+- Player 1 (challenger) makes a shot
+- Players 2, 3, ... (defenders) each try to match in order
+- First defender to miss gets a letter; challenger keeps the ball
+- If all defenders match, ball passes to Player 2 (who becomes challenger)

 ### Key Design: Statement Sanitizer